 So you have got your child the latest iPhone but aren’t sure about their Online Activity and Safety?
 You have come to the right place.
 We have made a comprehensive list of the best iPhone Parental Control Apps.
 Read on further to know more.

 But before showing you everything about Parental Control, let me tell you what Parental Control truly means.
-Parental Control Apps includes Filtering, Monitoring, Mobile-device management (MDM) and Virtual private network (VPN).
+Parental Control Apps include Filtering, Monitoring, Mobile-device management (MDM), and Virtual private network (VPN).

-- Filtering – blocking the junk through content categories (e.g., gambling, violence, lingerie, adult, etc.), a blacklist, clean DNS, or a combination.
+- Filtering – blocking the junk through content categories (e.g., violence, adult, etc.), a blacklist, clean DNS, or a combination.